From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Proposal: T-FoT Initiation, Maintenance and Termination

 \subsubsection{Minimum cluster size $T_\text{s}$}

-The proposed track initiation follows a ``$m$ out of $n$" logic \cite{Castella76,Bar-Shalom89,Hu97,Worsham10}, i.e., a cluster/track is confirmed if and only if at least $T_\text{s}$ detections are clustered over $K$ scans.
+The proposed track initiation follows a ``$m$ out of $n$" logic \citep{Castella76,Bar-Shalom89,Hu97,Worsham10} but our approach is free of the knowledge of the process noise statistics, i.e., a cluster/track is confirmed if and only if at least $T_\text{s}$ detections are clustered over $K$ scans.
 We now address the choice of $T_\text{s}$.
-First of all, it must be larger than the number of parameters of the fitting function to avoid overfit and is no larger than the average number of detections in the time-window, that is,
+First of all, it must be larger than the number of parameters of the fitting function to avoid underfit and is no larger than the average number of detections in the time-window, that is,

 Note that as long as the \textit{point-target constraint} holds, target detection can be earliest made $t \geq T_\text{s}$ filtering steps after the target appears.
-So, $T_\text{s}$ indicates how much latency/delay we have to endure at least for identifying the target; analytical results on the statistics of the detection delay have been given in \cite{Castella76,Bar-Shalom89,Hu97,Worsham10}.
-Assume that the probability for all clutter points generated at a particular sampling scan falling further than the threshold (corresponding to the radius of the cluster) to any given point in the surveillance area is $p_r$, c.f. \eqref{eq:circleProb_rc}; see the analysis given in Appendix A. Then, the probability for causing a false alarm (FA) due to the clustering of at least $T_s$ clutter points (obtained at different time-instants) can be approximately estimated by
+So, $T_\text{s}$ indicates how much latency/delay we have to endure at least for identifying the target; analytical results on the statistics of the detection delay have been given in \citep{Castella76,Bar-Shalom89,Hu97,Worsham10}.
+Assume that the probability for all clutter points generated at a particular sampling scan falling further than the threshold (corresponding to the radius of the cluster) to any given point in the surveillance area is $p_r$, c.f. \eqref{eq:circleProb_rc}; \SPrevis{see the analysis given in Appendix A}.
+Then, the probability for causing a false alarm (FA) due to the clustering of at least $T_s$ clutter points (obtained at different time-instants) can be approximately estimated by

 where $C_m^n$ stands for the number of combinations of $n$ elements taken from a set of size $m$.

 As shown, $p_\text{FA}(T_s)$ decreases with the increase of $T_s$, that is, larger $T_s$ implies smaller FA rate but also greater target-detection delay.
 A tradeoff is required here for which $3, 4$ are our recommendation.